 - Additional course materials will be distributed at lectures

-- TEN1 - Examination in Calculation Methodology, 2.3 credits, grade scale: P, F
+- TEN1 - Examination in Calculation Methodology, 2.3, grading scale: P, F

 Requirements for final grade